Talk about a moment that changed your life

 A lot of people might discuss when they graduated, or met someone amazing, the birth of a child, loss of a loved one…Mine however is a bit different.
 This entry, taken out of context might make me seem a bit like a psycho but as promised my answers are always unedited.

 I will never say I don’t have flaws, honestly I think I am full of them.
 My most destructive is that I have always had a temper, I lack patience both with situations and people.
 I have never been a violent person, however there was a day in my marriage where I realized if I didn’t get my anger in check I might end up throwing everything away.
 Let me back track so this entry makes sense….

 My ex husband was once a good man and I won’t pretend I was without fault in the deterioration of our relationship.
 There was a turning point in our relationship where I started to resent him.
 I cooked, cleaned, paid the bills, laundry, grocery shopped while he just acted like a child then he stopped having sex with me.
 I can assume he grew to resent me as well.
 Anyways, the point of explaining this is that my marriage was abusive.
-My ex husband was an alcoholic, he was angry when he drank, used to say awful things (as did I in retaliation) and a couple times it got physical.
+My ex husband was an alcoholic, he was angry when he drank, often times violent, used to say awful things (as did I in retaliation) and a couple times it got physical.
 We brought out the worst in each other.